AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 - (b) deforming the mesh and the material points together
 - (c) resetting the mesh but not the material points, distorting the body relative to the mesh

-This framework means that you have to define the `Mesh`, the discretisation on which the equations are solved, and the `Initial GIMP distribution`, the modelled body that carries all the material and kinematic data.
-This means that the `Boundary conditions`, such as fixed or rolling nodes are applied to the vertices of the `Mesh`, whereas force loads such as gravity are applied to the material points directly.
+Under this framework you define two things: the `Mesh` - the discretisation on which the equations are solved - and the `Initial GIMP distribution` - the modelled body that carries all the material and kinematic data.
+Boundary conditions (fixed or rolling nodes) are applied to the vertices of the `Mesh`, whereas body forces such as gravity are applied to the material points directly.

 ## Input setup

+### Problem summary

-**Problem summary:** The aim is to recover the vertical stress field that develops through a column that deforms vertically and compare the stress solution against the analytical one
+The aim is to recover the vertical stress field that develops through a column that deforms vertically and compare the stress solution against the analytical one

 $$
 \sigma_g = \rho g (L - z_p),